prarahul/urora-beauty-analytics/PROJECT_EXPLANATION.md

 ## Revenue Trends Analysis

 ### What This Section Does
 The revenue trends chart shows monthly revenue patterns across all 8 SEA countries.
-It uses your transaction data to identify seasonal patterns, growth trends, and market performance differences.
+It uses wer transaction data to identify seasonal patterns, growth trends, and market performance differences.

-### What Happens When You Change Data/Filters
+### What Happens When we Change Data/Filters

-**When you adjust the date range:**
+**When we adjust the date range:**
 - The chart automatically recalculates monthly aggregations for the selected period
 - You'll see different seasonal patterns (e.g., November-December spikes for holiday shopping)
 - Growth rates change based on the comparison period

-**When you filter by specific countries:**
+**When we filter by specific countries:**
 - The chart focuses only on selected markets
 - You can compare Indonesia (largest market) vs Singapore (highest value per customer)
 - Helps identify which markets are growing vs declining

-**When you filter by sales channels:**
+**When we filter by sales channels:**
 - E-commerce vs Marketplace vs Retail performance becomes visible
 - Shows channel-specific seasonal patterns (online peaks during lockdowns)
 - Reveals which channels drive growth in each market